 Compare Rates

-Our agency has partnered with over 40 of the most competitive life insurance companies to provide you with a wide range of life insurance options for pilots.
+Our agency has partnered with over 40 of the most competitive carriers to provide you with a wide range of options.

 We can guide you through the process by ensuring you receive personalized quotes that fit your needs and budget.

-Whether you are a commercial airline pilot, a private pilot, or a student pilot, we can provide the best life insurance solution for you.
+Whether you are a commercial airline pilot, a private pilot, or a student pilot, we can provide you with the most cost effective solution to protect your family.

 Our life insurance policies provide comprehensive coverage, including accidental death benefits and disability protection, giving you and your loved ones peace of mind.

-Applying for life insurance for pilots is quick and easy.
-All you have to do is simply give us a call seven days a week and we will assist you in finding the best policy that suits your unique circumstances.
+Applying for life insurance for pilots is quick and easy and we will assist you in finding the appropriate coverage at no cost or obligation.

 Can I Purchase Life Insurance if I’m a Pilot?

-Yes, pilots, in many cases, can even receive Preferred Best rates.
+Yes, pilots, in many cases, can even receive Super Preferred rates.

 Yes, you can purchase life insurance for pilots as long as you have the necessary training, experience, and proper licensing for whatever type of aircraft you fly, such as:

-Life insurance companies will ask additional questions, but remember, your health history will still be an essential factor.
+Life insurance companies will ask additional questions, but remember, your health history will still be the most important factor.
 As with all life insurance applications for anyone, regardless of their hazardous sport, hobby, or occupation.
 Your health will be the most critical category for your application that any carrier will review.

-How Will Being a Pilot Affect My Life Insurance Rates?
+How Does Being a Pilot Affect Life Insurance Rates?

 With sufficient experience and IFR certification, most pilots will experience no increase in premiums.

-Your life insurance rates can sometimes be affected by being a private pilot, commercial pilot or even a student pilot.
-There is a much greater risk that life insurance companies are taking on when they consider insuring the life of a pilot, regardless of whether you are a private pilot or a commercial pilot.
+Your life insurance rates can sometimes be affected by being a private pilot, commercial pilot or even a student pilot as well.
+There is a much greater risk that life insurance companies are taking on when they consider insuring the life of a pilot, regardless of what type of aircraft you fly.

 The two biggest questions are what you fly and how much you fly, just for starters.
-This could mean you fly a single-engine Piper Cub twice a month for fun and recreation, or you fly a US Air Force F-16 fighter in the military, possibly seven days a week.
+This could entail flying a single-engine Piper Cub twice a month for recreation, or you could fly a US Air Force F-16 fighter in the military.
 Term life insurance for pilots is very affordable and you can buy it for as long as you need it.

 If you have medical conditions, they have to be taken seriously by an insurance company.
 When a pilot becomes ill and is flying an airplane, he can’t lie down and take it easy until he feels better like most people can.
 He has to be at his best while flying, or a crash will become a deadly possibility.